-This Double Chocolate Banana Bread is super moist, yet hearty and stable to hold its shape when sliced.
-This chocolate banana bread is loaded with chocolate chips for a chocolate lover's perfect banana bread recipe!
+This chocolate banana bread is super moist, yet hearty and stable to hold its shape when sliced.
+Loaded with chocolate chips for the chocolate lover's dream!

 Preheat oven to 350°F. Grease a 9x5-inch loaf pan with nonstick spray (I recommend Baker’s Joy).

 In a large mixing bowl, whisk the flour, cocoa, baking soda and salt; set aside.

 In a medium bowl, beat together the melted butter and sugars until thick.
 Stir in the banana, eggs, sour cream and vanilla.
 Pour into the dry ingredients and gently stir to combine.
 Fold in 1 cup of the chocolate chips.

 Pour batter into the prepared loaf pan and spread with a rubber spatula.
 Sprinkle remaining ½ cup chocolate chips evenly over top.

 Bake for 50-60 minutes or until passes toothpick test and done in the middle.
 Optional: Loosely cover with foil the last 10 minutes of baking to avoid crispy edges.